- 1 Integrated steps of Type-2 Diabetes Management

 - DPP-4 inhibitors – A milder medication to reduce blood sugar levels.

-- GLP-1 receptor agonists – It slows digestion and enhances the blood glucose levels.
+- GLP-1 receptor agonists – It slows digestion and enhances blood glucose levels.

 - SGLT2 inhibitors – The medications inhibit the reabsorption of glucose in the kidney and thereby, lower blood sugar.

-In insulin therapy, the hormone, insulin, is injected in the body through needle, insulin pump, or inhaler.
+Insulin therapy: Insulin hormone is given externally in this therapy.
+It is given to the patient through a needle, insulin pump, or inhaler.
 Insulin treatment varies from person to person.
 Low blood sugar (hypoglycemia) is a possible side effect of insulin.

 Type 2 Diabetes Complications

 Type 2 diabetes requires proper care and treatment.
 Leaving it unmanaged and untreated can lead to serious health issues.
 Some of the potential complications are: